jeromevdl/sample-collaborative-ai-dlc/docs/getting-started/setup.md

 After deployment, configure agent authentication in the platform UI by entering either a Kiro CLI API key or Bedrock credentials (for Claude Code / OpenCode setups).
 Check the agent pool DynamoDB table or ECS task logs to confirm agents are authenticated and ready.

-### Configure tracker OAuth apps
+### Configure provider OAuth apps

-The platform integrates with external trackers (GitHub Issues, Jira Cloud) so a sprint can be started from a tracker issue.
-For each tracker you want to enable, register an OAuth app with the provider and paste the credentials into **Admin → Tracker OAuth Apps** in the deployed app.
+The platform integrates with external providers as code hosts (GitHub, GitLab) and issue trackers (GitHub Issues, GitLab Issues, Jira Cloud) so a sprint can be started from a tracker issue.
+For each provider you want to enable, register an OAuth app and paste the credentials into **Admin → Tracker OAuth Apps** in the deployed app.

-Both providers are optional.
-Skip a section if you don't need that tracker — the corresponding **Connect** buttons in the UI will stay disabled with a hint pointing to this admin panel.
+For GitHub and GitLab a single OAuth app serves both the code host and that provider's issue tracker.
+Jira Cloud is a tracker only.
+All providers are optional — skip a section if you don't need that provider; the corresponding **Connect** buttons in the UI stay disabled with a hint pointing to this admin panel.

-#### GitHub Issues
+#### GitHub (code host + GitHub Issues)

 1. Open [GitHub Developer Settings → OAuth Apps → New OAuth App](https://github.com/settings/developers).
    Choose an **OAuth App**, _not_ a GitHub App — the flow expects OAuth App semantics.